Search and Hit Enter

 Unfortunately not.
 Psyllium husk powder is critical to the success of this loaf.
 It gives the loaf structure and holds in enough liquid to make for a soft and elastic crumb.
 Without the psyllium husk powder, there would be far too much liquid to make a dough.

 I have moved to grinding my own psyllium husk powder (from the flakes) in almost all of my recipes.
 I like the powder because it’s fine and doesn’t leave any little flakey remnants in dough (particularly important for things like gluten free croissants).
 You also need to use less of it.
-I grind my own because it’s easier to find, but also because I find the powder tends to be quite dark in colour.
+I grind my own because it’s easier to find, but also because I find the powder tends to be quite dark in colour and can turn your baked goods purple/grey.
 This impacts the aesthetic, which isn’t a huge thing but it is to me lol.

 Psyllium husk flakes are more commonly available in Australia when compared to the powder.
 I use a spice grinder (specifically, this Breville one) to grind the flakes to a powder.